-RCT may be used as a form of validation of attribution methodologies that include direct exposure measurement and such use is strongly encouraged by this Standard.
-However, RCT approaches used on a standalone basis as a measure of Outcomes and incrementality require validation of their own.
-Such validation may involve a "truth set" of directly observed first-party data such as surveys and coincidentals as well as panel measurement (not to be confused with Lift studies that may use these validation assets as a base).
+- Documentation of how the method implements randomization and holds out users; - Comparing averages of demographics and other features to confirm they are the same between test and control; - Confirming randomization produced the intended split between test and control; - "Truth sets" such as directly observed first-party data such as surveys and other studies as well as panel measurement (not to be confused with Lift studies that may use these validation assets as a base) and other analytics; and - Specifically for non-experimental methods: - Quantifying sensitivity of results to different design choices (such as included confounders, hyperparameter values, etc.) - Placebo analysis

 Such validation should be conducted on a periodic and ongoing basis and should involve a subset of the experiment groups, selected and stratified to represent the same variables used to construct the experiment.
-Documentation of these validation processes and these results must be retained for audit purposes and errors observed as part of the validation process must both be disclosed to end users and utilized to adjust future experiments.
+Documentation of these validation processes and these results must be retained for audit purposes and errors observed as part of the validation process must both be disclosed to measurement reporting end-users and utilized to adjust future experiments.